aofei/air/README.md

 ## FAQ

-### Q: Why named Air?
+### Why named Air?

-A: "A" for "An", "I" for "Ideally" and "R" for "Refined".
+"A" for "An", "I" for "Ideally" and "R" for "Refined".
 So, Air.

-### Q: Why based on the [net/http](https://godoc.org/net/http)?
+### Why based on the [net/http](https://godoc.org/net/http)?

-A: In fact, I've tried to implement a full-featured HTTP server (just like the awesome [valyala/fasthttp](https://github.com/valyala/fasthttp)).
+In fact, I've tried to implement a full-featured HTTP server (just like the awesome [valyala/fasthttp](https://github.com/valyala/fasthttp)).
 But when I finished about half of the work, I suddenly realized: What about stability?
 What about those awesome middleware outside?
 And, seriously, what am I doing?

-### Q: Why not just use the [net/http](https://godoc.org/net/http)?
+### Why not just use the [net/http](https://godoc.org/net/http)?

-A: Yeah, we can of course use the [net/http](https://godoc.org/net/http) directly, after all, it can meet many requirements.
+Yeah, we can of course use the [net/http](https://godoc.org/net/http) directly, after all, it can meet many requirements.
 But, ummm... it's really too stable, isn't it?
 I mean, to ensure Go's backward compatibility (which is extremely necessary), we can't easily add some handy features to the [net/http](https://godoc.org/net/http).
 And, the [`http.Request`](https://godoc.org/net/http#Request) does not only represents the request received by the server, but also represents the request made by the